Converter Live Clock

 Frequently Asked Questions

-Enter your unix timestamp in the input field.
-The epoch converter instantly shows the date in local time, UTC, and ISO 8601 formats.
-Works with both seconds and milliseconds.
+Paste your epoch timestamp into the input field above.
+The epoch converter instantly shows the corresponding date in local time, UTC, and ISO 8601 formats.
+Both seconds and milliseconds are supported.

-Use the Local or UTC datetime picker to select your date.
-The converter instantly generates the unix timestamp in seconds and milliseconds format.
+Use the date picker to select a date and time.
+The epoch converter generates the timestamp in seconds and milliseconds.
+You can input in either local time or UTC.

 What is the current epoch time?

-Click "Set Current Time" to see the current unix timestamp now.
-You can also visit our live unix epoch clock to see the current epoch time updating in real-time.
+Click "Set Current Time" to see the current epoch timestamp.
+You can also visit our live epoch clock to watch it update in real-time.

-Epoch seconds (10 digits) is used by Unix/Linux, Python, PHP.
-Epoch milliseconds (13 digits) is used by JavaScript, Java.
-Our converter auto-detects both formats.
+Epoch seconds (10 digits) is the standard Unix format.
+Epoch milliseconds (13 digits) is used by JavaScript, Java, and most APIs.
+This epoch converter auto-detects which one you're using.